-The unit is receiving milk from village level collection center and has bulk milk coolers for processing at different temperatures.
+The unit in Maharashtra dairy cluster is receiving milk from the village level collection centre and has bulk milk coolers for processing at different temperatures.
 To meet the chilling requirement, the unit has installed refrigeration compressors of 450 TR capacity.
-During normal running conditions the base load of the plant is 300 TR and additional compressors run based on load requirement.
+During normal running conditions, the baseload of the plant is 300 TR and additional compressors run based on load requirement.
 For chilled water generation, three IBTs are used.
 The following table shows the performance of chiller compressors: